 Part of this is CBD’s ability to reduce sebum formation within the sebaceous tissues.
 Early clinical studies show that CBD reduces this sebum formation.
 Given that excess sebum is the most common cause of acne, this is a crucial step in the treatment process.

 Bumps, sores, and sensitive skin are commonly caused by the autoimmune system.
 On the face, bumps can contain pus or other fluids.
-Because of its anti-inflammatory properties, CBD can help treat bumps by the nose, cheeks, and eyes.
+Because of its anti-inflammatory properties, CBD might help treat bumps by the nose, cheeks, and eyes.

 Atopic dermatitis is a skin disease of an inflammatory nature that is most common in children.
 It affects around 10 percent of those under age six, and it is more common during colder months.
 People with dermatitis have itchy, red rashes.